garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

  .. warning::

     When table is not normalized, **check whether to use the method of creating the Entity classes and Repository** by considering the following points.
-    Since the unnormalized tables do not have good compatiblity with JPA, it is better not to use JPA.
+    Since the unnormalized tables do not have good compatibility with JPA, it is better not to use JPA.

     * | Creating an appropriate Entity class may often not be possible because of increased difficulty in creating entities if the tables are not normalized.
       | In addition, efforts to create an Entity classes also increases.
       | Two viewpoints must be taken into consideration here.
-Firstly "Can we assign an engineer who can perform normalization properly?" and secondly "Is it worth
-      | taking efforts for creating normalized Entity classes?".
+Firstly "Can we assign an engineer who can perform normalization properly?" and secondly "Is it worth taking efforts for creating normalized Entity classes?".
     * | If the tables are not normalized, the logic to fill the gap of differences between the Entity class and structure of table is required in data access.
       | Here the viewpoint to be considered is, "Is it worth taking efforts to fill the gap of differences between the Entity class and structure of table ?".